Reviewing Athene Holding Ltd. (ATH)'s and Garrison Capital Inc. (NASDAQ:GARS)'s results | New Business Observer

 |0.00

-Athene Holding Ltd.’s upside potential currently stands at 33.75% and an $56 average price target.
+Athene Holding Ltd. has a 43.85% upside potential and an average target price of $56.

-Institutional investors owned 91.8% of Athene Holding Ltd. shares and 36.4% of Garrison Capital Inc. shares.
-Athene Holding Ltd.’s share owned by insiders are 1.8%.
-On the other hand, insiders owned about 1.8% of Garrison Capital Inc.’s shares.
+Athene Holding Ltd. and Garrison Capital Inc. has shares owned by institutional investors as follows: 98.1% and 35.7%.
+About 1.5% of Athene Holding Ltd.’s share are owned by insiders.
+Competitively, insiders own roughly 1.8% of Garrison Capital Inc.’s shares.

 Performance